blackmann/mangobase/website/guide/context.md

 :::tip
 All these methods can accept a query parameter.
 For example, with `find`, you can make a GET `/songs?title=hello` request to search for songs with the title `hello`.
 :::

+## Invalid requests

+As far as Mangobase is concerned, some requests like the following are not supported:

+- POST `/songs/1` - You cannot create an item on a detail path.
+- PATCH `/songs` - You cannot patch a base path.
+- DELETE `/songs` - You cannot delete a base path.